 Federal Government Subcontractors should develop documentation in their files to reduce or avoid disputes.

 Subcontractors often find themselves at a great disadvantage when they perform work pursuant to a subcontract.
 The subcontractor performs work at the direction of the prime, only to find out that the government has a problem with what the subcontractor did.
 When these situations arise, the issue becomes whether the subcontractor performed the work in accordance with the subcontract.

 A similar problem arises when subcontractors perform work at the direction of government employees without the prime’s knowledge and/or agreement.
 It is important in this situation for subcontractors to understand who has authority to direct subcontractor work, and who doesn’t.

-Do You Have the Correct FAR Flow Down Clauses in Your Government Contract?
+Do You Have the Correct FAR Flow Down Clauses and Requirements in Your Government Contract?

-For help with FAR compliance requirement and help developing your list of FAR flow down clauses to subcontractors, call our government contract compliance lawyers at 1-866-601-5518.
+For help with FAR compliance requirements and help to develop your list of FAR flow down clauses to subcontractors, call our government contract compliance lawyers at 1-866-601-5518.
 FREE INITIAL CONSULTATION.